Improving initial-state-dependent quantum circuit optimization by introducing state labels: Overview of previous

 \section{Overview of previous \aqcel}

-\aqcel is an initial-state-dependent optimizer for a quantum circuit.
-If a quantum circuit is designed to work with different initial states, redundant gates may appear once the specific initial state is chosen.
-In this case, \aqcel can identify redundant gates depending on the states of qubits.
-While \aqcel may not always maintain circuit equivalence, it can significantly reduce the number of redundant gates in a specific situation.
-This section provides an overview of \aqcel's functionality.
+\aqcel is an initial-state-dependent optimizer for quantum circuits.
+If a quantum circuit is designed to work with different initial states, redundant gates may appear once a specific initial state is chosen. \aqcel exploits this information by identifying redundant gates depending on the states of qubits along the trajectory from the chosen initial state.
+In this paper, we distinguish this state-dependent equivalence from conventional circuit equivalence: conventional optimizers usually aim to preserve the unitary action of a circuit for arbitrary input states, whereas \aqcel aims to preserve the final state, output distribution, or relevant observables for the specified initial state.
+Therefore, \aqcel-optimized circuits may not be equivalent to the original circuit for all possible inputs, but they can significantly reduce redundant gates when the computation is defined for a fixed initial state.
+This setting is appropriate for algorithms or simulations initialized from a known state, but not for cases where the same circuit must operate correctly as a black-box subroutine for arbitrary unknown inputs.
+This section provides an overview of the \aqcel protocol.